 Stockholders have a right, a responsibility, and a long-term economic interest to vote their shares in a thoughtful manner.
 The Board believes that stockholders’ voting decisions should be based on a careful consideration of the Corporation’s particular characteristics including its business, its financial results, and its corporate governance structure.

 Voting results will be carefully and thoughtfully evaluated by the Board in furtherance of its duty to oversee the affairs of the Corporation for the benefit of the stockholders.

 The Board believes that the long-term success of the Corporation is dependent upon the maintenance of a strong ethical business environment that focuses on adherence to both the letter and the spirit of regulatory and legal mandates.
-The Board believes that the Corporation's code of ethics reflects the Corporation's commitment to operating its business with honesty and integrity.
-The code of ethics applies to all directors, employees, and officers, including the Chief Executive Officer and senior financial officers.
+The Board believes that the Corporation's Global Code of Business Conduct reflects the Corporation's commitment to operating its business with honesty and integrity.
+The Global Code of Business Conduct applies to all directors, employees, and officers, including the Chief Executive Officer and senior financial officers.

-Directors are required to comply with the Corporation’s code of ethics and policies regarding ethical behavior including, but not limited to, the Corporation’s policies on insider trading, conflicts of interest, integrity, privacy, communications, and confidentiality.
+Directors are required to comply with the Corporation’s Global Code of Business Conduct and policies regarding ethical behavior including, but not limited to, the Corporation’s policies on insider trading, conflicts of interest, integrity, privacy, communications, and confidentiality.

 Decisions on matters of corporate governance are approved by the Board based on the recommendation of the Nominating and Governance Committee and after such consultation with senior leadership (including the CEO) as appropriate.
 These guidelines have been approved by the Board and reflect the governance framework for the Corporation.
 The guidelines will be reviewed annually by the Nominating and Governance Committee or more often if deemed necessary.